jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 ## Gnomes

-Gnomes are a mysterious people to most of human civilization, as most choose to live alongside elves within the giant ancient complexes of the Ildarii Temple-cities.
+Gnomes are a mysterious people to most of human civilization, as most choose to live alongside elves within the giant ancient complexes of the Ildaari Temple-cities.
 Those gnomes who do leave the elven controlled lands tend to either integrate quietly into human society or live secluded lives either alone or in small family units deep in the woods where they can practice their magics undisturbed by human laws.

 ## Orcs and Half-Orcs/Unhorned
 Orcs, and their so-called “half-orc” or "Unhorned" relatives hail from the steppes to the east of Imperial lands.
 They don’t have a centralized leadership structure and instead are made of hundreds of clans that live nomadically in the lands east of the Empire.
 Orcs are known for customs that are perceived as excessively violent and cruel by the standards of most other people, and are identifiable by the full length horns protruding from their foreheads.
 Half-orcs, identifiable due to the lack of horns, which are periodically whittled down during childhood, are known for the intense sense of honor, duty, and personal rules that replaces the cruelty of their cousins.